open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 The same applies for the `PodMonitor`.

-Before the Target Allocator can start scraping, you need to set up Kubernetes role-based access controls.
+Before the Target Allocator can start scraping, you need to set up Kubernetes role-based access controls (RBAC).
 This means that you need to have a [`ServiceAccount`](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) and corresponding cluster roles so that the Target Allocator has access to all of the necessary resources to pull metrics from.